Michael A. O’Neill

 K. George Slough, who lived in Berks County and died in Pelham, Ontario

-George [K] was probably the first born son of J. Jacob Slough and A. Maria Mauser.
-He was born in the village of Nehren near Tübingen, Germany, where he was baptized Hanß Jerg Schlauch on 29 October 1739.
-His mother died sometime between the birth of his brother Michael in 1745, and his father’s second marriage (to Rosina Renz) in 1748.
-In 1754 when he was 14, George [K] immigrated to Pennsylvania with his uncle Michael.
+George [K] was the fourth child born J. Michael Schlauch and A. Maria Leuchtl.
+He was baptized as Johann Georg Schlauch in the village of Nehren near Tübingen, Germany, on 8 March 1738.
+George [K] immigrated to Pennsylvania with his family in 1747.
 For more details, please see “Ancestry of George Slough of Pelham, Ontario.”

 George [K] married Catharina Gieg at Trinity Evangelical Lutheran Church in New Holland, Lancaster County on 28 August 1764.
 George was noted as residing in Caernarvon, Lancaster County, while his bride’s father, Adam Gieg lived in Brecknock Township, which today exists in both Berks and Lancaster Counties.